Dany3264/Dany3264/README.md

 I’m interested in start my career as a junior data analyst.
 I’m currently learning better ways to plot and report, make it pretty!

-I come from the fascinating world of professional kitchens, which had more in common with data science than i initially thought.From costs, ingredients, amounts, prices, rotation/ dates, and more, to a very fast-paced, hectic service throughout the mornings and nights.
+I come from the fascinating world of professional kitchens, which had more in common with data science than I initially thought.
+From costs, ingredients, amounts, prices, rotation/ dates, and more, to a very fast-paced, hectic service throughout the mornings and nights.
 I started self-learning data science/ data analysis almost two years ago and slowly came/ to understand how businesses create significant changes with the power of data.
 I find it particularly fscinating how closely related it is to find meaningful insights int he analysis/ much like creating a new dish.